namansancheti/Paint_in_C/README.md

-# Paint_in_C
+# Paint in C
-A Paint program made in C using the TC-Graphics Library, similar to MS-Paint This is a test line added by Naman
+Paint program made in `C` using the TC-Graphics Library, similar to MS-Paint.